jstenmark/ChatCopyCat/README.md

 With ChatCopyCat, your coding workflow transforms into a seamless dance with AI, ensuring that every interaction is not just an exchange of code, but a sophisticated conversation that propels your projects forward.

 ## Features
+- **Clipboard-Ready Code**: Formats your code and adds necessary metadata for a seamless pasting experience into your chat with AI agents.
 - **Minify Your Code**: Effortlessly reduce token count in js/ts/python files for concise and efficient interactions, just like a cat’s sleek move.
 - **Metadata-Rich Copying**: Copy your code with a sprinkle of metadata magic, enhancing the clarity and context in your chat adventures.
 - **Auto-Detect File Details**: Let ChatCopyCat’s feline senses catch details like filename and language, streamlining your workflow with a cat’s agility.